-Rigids offer the appearance of the very earliest motorcycles.
-They handle well on smooth roads, but since they cannot keep the tire in contact on bumpy/washboard surfaces, they perform poorly on many roadways.
+Rigids offer the appearance of the earliest motorcycles.
+They handle well on smooth roads, but since they cannot keep the tire in contact on bumpy or washboard surfaces, they perform poorly on many roadways.
 They also have the nasty habit of providing the rider with a brutally jarring ride.
 There are benefits, however.
-They are simple, and rarely break – there are no moving parts.
+They are simple, and rarely break.
+There are no moving parts.
 They allow the chain (or belt) to be run with almost no slack in it.
-They are also able to be made very, very low, because there is no way for the bike to ‘bottom out’ in the rear.
+They are also allow the bike to be made very, very low, because there is no way for the bike to bottom out in the rear.

 - Good at soaking up bumps without upsetting the bike

 - Very adjustable